alexjlockwood/AndroidDesignPatterns/_posts/2012-05-26-reaping-benefits-of-the-loadermanager.md

 based on the `Activity` lifecycle.

-To use `LoaderManager` with (or without) the `CursorLoader` in an app targeting pre-HoneyComb devices, you should make use of the classes provided in the Android Support Package, including the `FragmentActivity` class.
+To use `LoaderManager` with (or without) the `CursorLoader` in an app targeting pre-Honeycomb devices, you should make use of the classes provided in the Android Support Package, including the `FragmentActivity` class.
 A `FragmentActivity` is just an `Activity` that has been created for Android compatibility support, and does not require the use of fragments in your